 As December rolls on, my recipes get simpler and simpler.
 We don’t have the luxury of a long stretch of days in front of us before Christmas anymore.
 It’s (gulp) next week.
 No worries, though, this is one you can whip up in your sleep, it’s an old fashioned drop cookie with no pretensions to being fancy or fussy.
 A variation of this cookie is always on our counter during Christmas week.
 Because they are small and rich, they work really well after dinner with coffee or brandy, but there isn’t a neighbor on the planet who’d turn down a paper plate full of these little guys, either, so you’re covered on all fronts.

 I used coconut extract to bring out the coconut flavor in these cookies… I’m a big believer in how extracts can help flavors bloom.
 It’s kind of like using salt, you don’t know it’s there, but it makes everything pop.
-Pure coconut extract (not flavoring, which is artificial) can sometimes be hard to find, but I have a recipe for a homemade coconut extract on the blog.
+Pure coconut extract (not flavoring, which is artificial) can sometimes be hard to find, but I have a recipe for a Homemade Coconut Extract.
 You can always find it online, too.

 - 3 Tbsp unsalted butter, at room temperature